merveozan/Ocelot-Gateway-Microservices/README.md

 # Ocelot Gateway Microservices

-This project demonstrates a microservices architecture using the **Ocelot API Gateway** in .NET with comprehensive support for routing, authentication, authorization, load balancing, secure communication over HTTPS, and WebSocket handling.
+This project demonstrates a microservices architecture using the **Ocelot API Gateway** in .NET Core with comprehensive support for routing, authentication, authorization, load balancing, secure communication over HTTPS, and WebSocket handling.
 The API Gateway serves as a centralized entry point, streamlining management and security for various microservices within the system.

 ## Overview